MaoZiming/papers/papers/memory/lrvm.md

 - Read the disk-based Redo Log in reverse.
 - Apply changes to the External Data Segment.
 - Truncate the log to free up space (only wait until all changes updated in External Data Segment)

+- Goal: allow Unix applications to manipulate persistent data structures (such as the meta data for a file sys- tem) in a manner that has clear-cut failure semantics.
+- Existing solutions---such as Camelot---were too heavy-weight.
+Wanted a "lite" version of these facilities that didn't also provide (unneeded) support for distributed and nested transactions, shared logs, etc.
+- Solution: a library package that provides only recoverable virtual memory

+Lessons from Camelot:
+- Overhead of multiple address spaces and constant IPC between them was significant. o Heavyweight facilities impose additional onerous programming constraints.
+- Size and complexity of Camelot and its dependence on special Mach features resulted in maintenance headaches and lack of portability.
+(The former of these two shouldn't be an issue in a ``production'' system.)
+Camelot had a yucky object and process model.
+Its componentization led to lots of IPC.
+It had poorly tuned log trun- cation.
+Was perhaps too much of an embrace of Mach.
+- However, note that the golden age of CMU Systems learned a lot from the sharing of artifacts: Mach, AFS, Coda...
+- A lot of positive spirit in this paper.